khaledk2/leb-beta/docs/configure/system_config.rst

 Mail Server
 ===============

-Note: The mail server functionality is currently unavailable for the beta test, feel free to skip this section.
+Note: **The mail server is unavailable for this beta test**.
+The Warwick EnteroBase team will manually send emails as appropriate, particularly for registration and the test token to perform the upload test in the next configuration step.
+Feel free to skip this section.

+Details must be inputted that configures a mail server to automatically recieve email updates from Central EnteroBase: the domain, an account name and a password.
+Central EnteroBase would provide updates for significant events such as completed assemblies.

 Celery Messaging
 =================